polca/premise/docs/consequential.rst

 Range time
 ^^^^^^^^^^

 Integer.
 Years.
+Used for single occurrences or short-lasting changed in demand (less than 3years).
-To measure the trend around the point where the additional capital will be installed, a range of n years before and after the point is taken as the time interval.
+Since the duration of the change is too short to measure a trend, the trend is instead measured around the point where the additional capital will be installed.
+A range of n years before and after the point is taken as the time interval.
 Note that if set to a value other than 0, the duration argument must be set to 0.